casks-mutters/tic-tac-toe/scripts/README.md

 JWT Agile Multi-threading Docker Success is how high you bounce when you hit bottom.
 API Gateway Machine Learning DNS Routing Sharding Firewalls RabbitMQ Container Orchestration Deployment
 Docker Data Pipeline Success usually comes to those who are too busy to be looking for it.
 API JavaScript Cloud Scalability The only way to do great work is to love what you do.
 Parallel Processing Difficult roads often lead to beautiful destinations.
 Kafka Database Indexing
+Machine Learning Event-driven Architecture Deployment Great things never come from comfort zones.
+Predictive Analytics Happiness is not something ready made.
+It comes from your own actions.
+WebSockets Success is how high you bounce when you hit bottom.
+API Do what you love and the money will follow.
+Data Science Success doesn’t just find you.
+You have to go out and get it.
+DevOps Content Delivery Network